 The newly redesigned EZTracer is a perfect, inexpensive, entry-level opaque projector for the young artist.

-The Flare100 finds a happy ground between price, size, and power.
-Though less powerful in terms of lumens of brightness than the Inspire800 and Impression1400, the Flare100 weighs barely more than half a pound, is only 4 inches wide, AND operates on batteries for 2 hours, or plugged in.
+The new Flare150 and the popular Flare100 find a happy ground between price, size, and power.
+Though less powerful in terms of lumens of brightness than the Inspire1000 and Impression1400, the Flares are lightweight, AND operate on built-in batteries for 2+ hours, or plugged in.
 We’ve successfully projected images from the Flare100 as close as 4 inches from the surface, for an image less than 2 inches high, to as far away as 30 feet from a wall in our warehouse with the lights only dimmed, not shut off entirely!
 See our demo photos on the Flare100 page.
-The Flare100 is also priced (see MSRPs on our digital projector page) to suit any budget.
+The Flares are priced to suit any budget.

 The digital projectors offer the bonus of being able to project your art portfolio or designs for you at the touch of a button.
 You can store and playback from a flashdrive, or your tablet, computer, or smartphone easily giving you a portable art show wherever you want it to be.

 What else do you want to do with the projector?

 The digital projectors bring you Artograph’s custom on-board tools.
 Included with the Flare150, Flare100, Inspire1000, and Impression1400 are custom grid patterns which you can use alone, or superimpose over your projected image to give you unsurpassed design and layout control.
 Also included are a bonus set of geometric shapes, and border patterns.
 For custom home decor and decoration, customizing graphics, and more, these geometric shapes and border patterns can be a valuable tool.